mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 - :ref:`ConvertUnits <algm-ConvertUnits>` now has the option to take a workspace with Points as input.
   A property has been added that will make the algorithm convert the workspace to Bins automatically.
 The output space will be converted back to Points.

-- :ref:`ConvertToHistogram <algm-ConvertToHistogram>`: Performance improvement using new HistogramData module, 3x to 4x speedup.

-- :ref:`ConvertToPointData <algm-ConvertToPointData>`: Performance improvement using new HistogramData module, 3x to 4x speedup.

 - :ref:`RenameWorkspace <algm-RenameWorkspace>` and `RenameWorkspaces <algm-RenameWorkspaces>`
   now check if a Workspace with that name already exists in the ADS and gives the option to override it.